doitsujin/dxvk/README.md

 ./package-release.sh master /your/target/directory --no-package
 ```

-This will create a folder `dxvk-master` in `/your/master/directory`.
+This will create a folder `dxvk-master` in `/your/target/directory`, which contains both 32-bit and 64-bit versions of DXVK.

 #### Compiling manually
 ```